AstraZeneca/runnable/docs/concepts/run-log.md

 ## Structure of Run Log

-A typical run log has the following structure, with a few defintions given inline.
+A typical run log has the following structure, with a few definitions given inline.

 ```json
 {